Marketionist/protractor-cucumber-steps/CONTRIBUTING.md

 We welcome contributions - thanks for taking the time to contribute!
 Here are some guidelines to help you get started.
-These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.
+These are just guidelines, not rules, so use your best judgment and feel free to propose changes to this document in a pull request.

 ## Discussion